 emcc -v should give no warnings, and if you just enter

-emcc (without any input files), it should only give the following warning:
+emcc (without any input files), it will give an error

 The next test is to actually build some code!
 On the command prompt navigate to the Emscripten directory for the current SDK and try to build the hello_world.cpp test code: